 “I think step one is that you need to focus on your business.
 You need to know that this is how you do stuff and this is the standardised way of doing it.
 Step two is to inspire everyone in the workplace to pull in that direction.”

-Of course, if you also count my own experience into it, I would say I’ve tried to do it all by myself, and it didn’t work.
-I ran into so many problems, like how to file the taxes and how to send an invoice.
+From my own experience, I would say I’ve tried to do it all by myself and it didn’t work.
+I ran into so many problems, like how to file taxes and how to send invoices.
 And I had nobody to discuss with.
 When I finally did get a business partner, we quarrelled a lot.
 We disagreed about a lot, but I actually enjoyed working together with someone a lot more, and I learned a lot more from it.
 We were able to work faster, and our company became bigger and more successful.
 So, my advice is to find a good business partner.

 Final question: What does “Champions of business software” mean to you?

-Well, you know, there are so many different types of businesses people run – bakeries, architecture firms, manufacturing, and so on.
+There are so many different types of businesses people run – bakeries, architecture firms, manufacturing, and so on.
 What they all have in common is that, at some stage, they use some software.
 And you can actually run a lot of businesses without having Photoshop or even without spreadsheets.
 But, you cannot run a business without invoicing your customers.
 If you don’t invoice your customers, your business is going out of business.
 You also need to pay your employees.
-So, those are actually two things that we do in Visma.
-It’s the invoices and the payslips that every business needs in order to be successful.
+Those are actually two things that we do in Visma: it’s the invoices and the payslips that every business needs in order to be successful.

 And I think that is really important for multiple reasons.
 One thing is that the business has to survive.
 So, of course, you need to pay your employees, you need to get your customers to pay you.
 That is really important, and all businesses need it.
 On the other hand, we are doing this also for society.
 Businesses send invoices with VAT declarations, automated taxes, etc., And when that’s done correctly using Visma software, those taxes are correct and contribute positively to the community.
 And, because of that, the trust in business, the trust in society, increases and improves.